kojamad28/data-structures-and-algorithms/README.md

-# Basic Jupyter Python

-This repository provides a basic python environment using Jupyterlab.
-This python environment includes linter and type checker libraries.
+# Data Structures and Algorithms

+Basic data structures and algorithms by python